-This page attempts to explain how the Redox OS community is organised and help you navigate it.
+This page attempts to explain how the Redox OS community is organised and helps you navigate it.
 The headings are clickable to help you get to where you need to go.

 We follow the Rust Code Of Conduct for rules in all community/chat channels.

-Matrix is the official way to talk with Redox OS team/community (these rooms are English-only, we don’t accept other languages because we don’t understand them).
+Matrix is the official way to talk with Redox OS team and community (these rooms are English-only, we don’t accept other languages because we don’t understand them).

 Matrix has several different clients.
 Element is a commonly used choice, it works on web browsers, Linux, MacOSX, Windows, Android and iOS.

-- Join this room and don’t forget to request an invite to the Redox space.
+- Join this room and don’t forget to request an invite to the Redox Matrix space.

 (We recommend that you leave the “Join Requests” room after your entry on Redox space)

-A bit more formal way of communication with fellow Redox devs, but a little less quick and convenient like the chat.
+A slightly more formal way of communication with fellow Redox devs, but a little less quick and convenient like the chat.
 Submit an issue when you run into problems compiling or testing.
-Issues can also be used if you would like to discuss a certain topic, be it features, code style, code inconsistencies, minor changes and fixes, etc.
+Issues can also be used if you would like to discuss a certain topic: be it features, code style, code inconsistencies, minor changes and fixes, etc.

 If you want to create an account, read this page.

-Our alternative to Reddit, we post news and community threads.
+Our alternative to Reddit, where we post news and community threads.

 If you want a quick look at what’s going on and talk about it.